HaunsTM/sulten/README.md

 **Please be aware that SOME restaurants removes content successively during a week = the content changes.**

 By convention, the sulten logic is adapted to full menus.
-Most likely, the best time for fetching full menus is at mondays (it seems that most of current menus are published by then) .
+Most likely, the best time for fetching full menus is at mondays (it seems that most of the current menus are published by then).

 # Available endpoints